brighter-ai/awesome-privacy-papers/contributing.md

 You should ensure that:
 - Your suggestion is related to the topic of privacy in visual data.
 - Your suggestion is not already in the list.
+- Your suggestion should be added at the bottom of the appropriate year category.
+- Your suggestion should be in the format `[Article name](link) - Authors - Small description (link to code if exists).`
 - There are no spelling or grammatical errors.
-- Suggestions are under the right year and in the format `[Article name](link) - Authors - Small description (link to code if exists).`

 Thank you for your suggestions!